vossisboss/pyconwagtail2024/README.md

     alt_text = CharBlock(
         required=False,
         help_text=mark_safe(
-            'Enter a text alternative to be displayed if images fail to load, ' 'or to be read by screen reader software. ' '(Overrides the image\'s default alt text.) ' '<a href="https://www.a11yproject.com/posts/alt-text/" '
+            "Enter a text alternative to be displayed if images fail to load, " "or to be read by screen reader software. " "(Overrides the image's default alt text.) " '<a href="https://www.a11yproject.com/posts/alt-text/" '
-            'target="_blank">Learn more about writing good alt text</a>' )
+            'target="_blank">Learn more about writing good alt text</a>' ),
     )
 ```

 This explains what the field actually does for users who might be unfamiliar with the term "alt text", and offers them a way to learn more about best practices for alt text.

+### Help text for heading levels

 Looking back at the `HeadingBlock`, let's add some help text to inform users about heading hierarchy considerations when choosing their heading level.
 Here is the original block again: